waipingng/Project-X/README.md

     b) implement common_word_ratings by python3 code/common_word_ratings.csv: first by function def clean_description, we got clean words from the description and then compute correlation of word frequencies with ratings.

-    c) implement genres function by python3 code/genre.py:to get the corelationo between genres and IMDb ratings.
+    c) implement genres function by python3 code/genre.py:Cleaned genre frequency saved to artifacts/genre_frequency.csv in descending order. python3 code/genre_rating.py:Average rating for each genre saved to artifacts/  genre_avg_rating.csv in descending order.python3 code/graph_genre.py to get the graph of genre

-    d) implement the duration function by python3 code/duration.py: to get the relationship with duration and ratings
+    d) implement the duration function by python3 code/rating_and_length.py: to get the relationship with duration and ratings, python3 code/Duration_frequency_graph.py to get the graph

     e) implement genre_audience_breadth_code.py by python3 code/genre_audience_breadth_code.py: figure out the coding part of  the relationship of film genres and the breadth of a movie’s audience and save to the new csv file; implement graph_genre_breadth.py by python3 code/graph_genre_breadth.py : draw the graph of the relationship between film genres and the breadth of a movie’s audience; implement breadth_rate_code.py by python3 code/breadth_rate_code.py : the coding part of the correlation between the audience's breadth and the ratings and save to the new csv file; implement graph_breadth_rate.py by python3 code/graph_breadth_rate.py : draw the graph of the correlation between the audience's breadth and the ratings